MBreezy93/Test/README.md

 ```

 - **Import:** The `requests` library is used for making HTTP requests to the API.
-- **Function:** The `locate_phone` function takes an IMEI number and handles the API request and response processing.
+- **Function:** The `locate_phone` function takes an 35059347455693 number and handles the API request and response processing.
 - **API Interaction:** The function constructs the API URL, sets authorization headers, makes a GET request, and parses the JSON response.
 - **Error Handling:** The script includes a `try...except` block to handle network errors and invalid API responses.
 - **Example Usage:** The code at the end demonstrates how to call the function to locate a device.